aleh-zhloba/spring-boot-horizontal-scaling-example/README.md

 Recently company introduced a new service for tap rooms and pubs to deliver announcements for their customers.

 The service consist of 3 main parts:
-1. REST API for read, create and delete venue announcements
+* REST API for read, create and delete venue announcements
-2. Scheduled task for email newsletter
-3. WebSocket API for broadcasting a "Cheers" message to the venue attenders
+* WebSocket API for broadcasting a "Cheers" message to the venue attenders
+* Scheduled task for email newsletter

+## Testing

+To test multi-instance environment the application packed into a docker container, and three containers launch before testing starts:
+* PostgreSQL container
+* 2 application containers

-## Tests
+### Tests

+#### Cache synchronisation
+Firstly this test ensures that caching database data is enabled for the application instances, secondly it verifies that cache eviction on one instance leads to eviction on the others.

+#### WebSockets

+This test makes two WebSocket connections: one connection for the first instance, another for the second instance.
+Using second connection a client broadcasts a message, and the test verifies that the first connection receives this message.

+#### Scheduled task

+Highly frequent scheduled tasks from both instances trying to scan database for not processed email addresses and to send them emails respectively.
+The test ensures that no email address processed more than once and each address received exactly one email.

+### Run the tests

 To run all tests use the command below:
 ```
 ./gradlew test
 ```

-### Cache synchronisation

-### WebSockets

-### Scheduled task